FrankDocu/Lichess-Development-Onboarding/Lilaisms.md

 ## How lila uses scala

-Scala can be used as a better Java, or as a worse Haskell. lila definitely goes for the latter.

 lila makes little use of object orientation and particularly inheritance, but:

 - Immutability is required everywhere.
 Notable exceptions can be made: